Complementary Products

 Humectants

-“Humectant” ingredients (like Glycerin) are good at pulling moisture into the skin from the air around us and also up from layers below the epidermis.
-Sorry to treat this like a school essay but the work 'humectant' means to retain or preserve moisture.
+“Humectant” ingredients (like Glycerin) are good at pulling moisture into the skin from the air around us and from layers below the epidermis.
+The word 'humectant' means to retain or preserve moisture.

 The slight problem with humectant moisturisers is that, in reality, when the air around us is dry this can have a negligible impact.
 And skin tends to be dry when the air around it is dry too!

-That's where choosing the right moisturiser which is compatible with your skin, is based on getting a good combination of ingredients that help to optimise your skin to be its best.
+That's where choosing the right moisturiser that's compatible with your skin is based on getting a good combination of ingredients that are optimal for your skin.

 The LifeJacket view

 One of the most important things you can do to help your skin is to stay hydrated by drinking plenty of water.
-Sounds boring to say, but keeping the skin moisturised from 'the inside' is going to make the biggest difference.
+Sounds boring to say, but keeping the skin moisturised from 'the inside' is going to make a difference.

 Moisturisers support this by creating a shield that either blocks water going out (occlusives) or pulls water in (humectants).
-We feel we've created the perfect balance in our moisturisers using ingredient technology that means you're not putting a thick industrial sealant all over your skin while creating the barrier I spoke about AND protecting you from things like UV light and pollutants.
+We've created the perfect balance in our moisturisers using ingredient technology that means you're not putting a thick industrial sealant all over your skin while also protecting you from things like UV light and pollutants.

 Using a daily moisturiser can make a difference to how your skin feels and looks.
 And therefore, how you feel, personally.
 It's not difficult to throw it on in the morning before your day starts so if you don't already, why not give it a go?